StellarProgressCompany/LaravelInstallVPS/LaravelReact.md

 NOTE: I will be using Ubuntu 22.04.

+NOTE: Check node.js and npm latest versions are installed.

 NOTE: A text editor is needed, I used Visual Studio Code.

 NOTE: I followed this video: https://youtu.be/bHRe5XNP5l8?si=7j2cDSMTp6x-CcCz